marzwick/DemoSite/site/src/experiences.md

     - How it actively engages students in their learning (think about the steps of learning)

 !!! tip ""
+    #### Designing Learning Experiences

-    Use one of the following three prompts to a brainstorm a learning experience for your own course:
+    *Answer in your workbook:* Use one of the following three prompts to a brainstorm a learning experience for your own course:

     !!! details "Prompt 1: Discussing Data"
         Describe a text that you use that discusses data (e.g., primary or popular article, book chapter, video).